-The COVID-19 pandemic has developed rapidly in 2020, with a significant number of cases.
-Measures taken to contain the virus have affected economic activity.
+The COVID-19 pandemic developed rapidly in 2020 and continued through the full fiscal year 2021, with a significant number of cases occurring nationwide.
 The School has taken a number of measures to monitor and mitigate the effects of COVID-19, such as safety and health measures (such as social distancing, remote working and temperature checks) for our staff and the students we serve.
 At this stage, the impact on our business has been a negative effect on attendance and the cancelation of our certain programs.
-We will continue to follow the various government policies and advice; we will do our utmost to continue our operations in the best and safest way possible.
+The School will continue to follow the various government policies and advice and will do the utmost to continue operations in the best and safest way possible.